GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

         [*]create sign up frontend page
             I create a new folder that will hold my static files to send to the client.
 Right now i have a basic form set up and i will be using axios to connect the frontend page to my api

+            [*] when submit button is pressed and object is created with user data that can be used in an axios request

+            [] set up axios to send a post request for a new user to be added to DB

         []create sign in frontend page

         [] create a logout of current device and log out of all devices buttons